Last Updated on January 15, 2025

 See the Basilica Cistern

-Built during the 6th century as a huge underground water-storage tank to ensure a constant water supply for the city, the Basilica Cistern once held more than 18 million gallons of water.
-It covers an area of 105,000+ square feet; go down into it, and you’ll find a maze of Byzantine marble columns and fish still swimming in the water.
+Built during the 6th century as a vast underground water-storage tank to ensure a constant water supply for the city, the Basilica Cistern once held more than 18 million gallons of water.
+It covers an area of 105,000+ square feet; go down into it, and you’ll find a maze of Byzantine marble columns and some outstanding art displays.

 If you’re short on time, give the Cistern a pass.
-But if you’ve never seen one before, especially one this immense, it’s worth a look for the 30-lire entry fee.
-Used for the occasional movie location as well as concerts, it’s Istanbul’s most unusual attraction.
+But if this is the first time you’ve seen one, especially one this immense, it’s worth a look for the 30-lire entry fee.
+Used for the occasional movie location as well as concerts, it’s also Istanbul’s most unusual attraction.

 Yerebatan Cad 13